itsthatguy/generator-devbox/README.md

 # generator-devbox

-This is Dolores, she is the real creator of this devbox, I'm just a vessel of her ideas.
+This is Dolores, she is the real creator of this devbox.
+I am but a vessel through which her ideas travel.
 The fact that she lives in a small mountain range nestled amongst the peaks of my hypothalamus is irrelevant.
 All thanks and credit belongs to her.

 ![Dolores](http://i.imgur.com/2gLHPmt.png)